Karbovanets/papers/Avalanche protocol for Karbo masternodes.md

+The masternodes register themselves on blockchain with special transaction that has `extra` fields, containing masternode’s IP, and `reserve_address`.

+In voting can only participate masternodes, registered *before* the split.
+This ensures all nodes on both partitions have the same list of masternodes which allows to reach consensus.

 Each masternode has special Json RPC handle `/collateral` with such fields in response:

 -   `reserve_address` – public address (the same address as for receiving fees is used);